endurio/foundation-wallet/rpc/documentation/api.md

 - `int64 immature_reward`: The total value of all immature coinbase outputs, counted in Atoms.

-- `int64 immature_stake_generation`: The total value of all immature stakebase outputs, or any revocations, counted in Atoms.

-- `int64 locked_by_tickets`: The total value of all tickets that are currently locked, and awaiting vote.

-- `int64 voting_authority`: The total value of all tickets that the account has voting authority over.

 - `int64 unconfirmed`: The total value of all unconfirmed transactions with with reference to the minimum number of confirmations for a transaction (minconf).
 If minconf is 0 unconfirmed will be 0, otherwise unconfirmed